iden3/snarkjs/README.md

 ```

-The help for specific command:

-Example
+You can also us the `--help` option with specific commands:

 ```sh
 snarkjs groth16 prove --help
 ```

-Most of the commands have a short alias.
+Most of the commands have an alternative shorter alias (which you can discover using `--help`).

-For example, the previous command can also be invoked as:
+For example, the previous command can also be invoked with:

 ```sh
 snarkjs g16p --help